Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 clearAccount("johndoe", callback);
 ```

-Another place we can do this with array methods or string methods.
+Another place we can do this is with array methods or string methods.
 Consider this function

 ```js
 const calculateSumOfNumbersInArray = (numericArray) =>